Title

 What is a vulnerable adult?

-A vulnerable adult has been defined in the Safeguarding of Vulnerable Groups Act 1986.
-It is defined as a person who is aged 18 yeas or over and who:
+The Safeguarding of Vulnerable Groups Act 1986 defines a vulnerable adult as a person who is aged 18 years or over and who:

 Relevant Legislation and Guidance (England and Wales)